Scholarship Tips from Federal Student Aid

 Merit-Based scholarships usually recognize talent of some type–academic, athletic, or artistic.
 Merit-based scholarships may still have a need-based component to them.

 PA College offers a variety of need-based scholarships to students.
 A list of available scholarship funds can be found below under “PA College Scholarships.”

-The following PA College scholarships were established by many generous alumni, friends and donors.
+PA College scholarships were established by many generous alumni, friends and donors.